jvanstraten/fletcher_streams/README.md

 $F = ( I_F, n )$

-A river maps to one or more physical OpenTide streams by means of preorder depth-first traversal of the domains, concatenating the streams encountered.
+A River maps to one or more physical OpenTide streams by means of preorder depth-first traversal of the domains, concatenating the streams encountered.
 The $M$ parameter of each stream is defined by the sum of the bit-widths of its fields.
 The $D$ parameter is determined by counting the number of domains